Minuscule 27: History

+The earliest history of the manuscript is unknown.
 The first collation was prepared by Larroque (along with the codices 28-33), but according to Biblical scholar Frederick H. A. Scrivener, it was very imperfect.
-It was examined and described by John Mill (designated by him as Colb.
+It was examined and described by biblical scholar John Mill (designated by him as Colb.
 1), the textual critics Johann J. Wettstein, Johann M. A. Scholz (died 1852), and Paulin Martin.
 Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-The manuscript is currently housed at the Bibliothèque nationale de France (shelf number Gr.
-115) at Paris.
 The manuscript is dated by the INTF to the 11th-century.
+It is presently housed at the National Library of France (shelf number Gr.
+115) in Paris.